Lineup Magic - Captain's Reference

 Know When to Be Flexible and When to Hold Firm

 Good captains read the room.
-Sometimes the right call is to replay a disputed game and keep things moving; the APA Manual actually endorses this approach as a first step before filing a formal protest.
-Other times, when the opponent is trying to circumvent a rule, when the integrity of a match result is at stake, or when your team has been genuinely wronged, holding firm is the right call even when it's uncomfortable.
-The skill is knowing the difference.
-Decisions made from a clear understanding of the rules are defensible.
-Decisions made from frustration or pressure rarely are.
+Sometimes the right call is to replay a disputed game and keep things moving; the APA Manual explicitly endorses this as a first step before filing a formal protest.
+Other times, when the opponent is trying to circumvent a rule, when the integrity of a match result is at stake, or when the team has been genuinely wronged, holding firm is the correct call.
+The distinction between when to be flexible and when to hold firm is clearest when it is grounded in the specific rule at issue rather than in the emotional temperature of the moment.

 FAQ Common Captain Questions